streamr-dev/examples/Tutorials/mqtt/README.md

 Your data points are now being published into the Streamr Network, via your Broker node, inside the stream you've created.

 ## 4. Subscribe to your stream
-The last remaining step is to connect to the Streamr Network and consume or subscribe to your data!
+The last remaining step is to connect to the Streamr Network and consume/subscribe to your data!

 ### Subscribe using the Streamr UI
 You can see the published messages on your streams by using [Streamr's UI](https://streamr.network/core), logging in with Metamask with your Broker's private key (you will need to "Import account by private key"), finding your stream, and observing the live stream data preview.